renpy/renpy/sphinx/source/python.rst

 twice, potentially with different values.

 Variables that are defined using the define statement are treated as constant, are not saved or loaded, and should not be changed.
+This constant-nature extends to objects reachable through these variables through field access and subscripting.
 (Ren'Py does not enforce this, but will produce undefined behavior when this is not the case.)

 .. _default-statement: